biobenkj/MMG434/docs/source/daytwo.rst

 	:alt: Multiplexing samples diagram
 *From: http://www.illumina.com/content/dam/illumina-marketing/documents/products/sequencing_introduction_microbiology.pdf*

 This is an example of what a *batch effect* looks like.
-Note how DMSO1 and ETZ 1 group together and DMSO2 and ETZ2 group together (e.g. by batch).
+Note how DMSO1 and ETZ1 group together and DMSO2 and ETZ2 group together (e.g. by batch).

 .. image:: batcheffect.jpg
 	:align: center